 Spector points to a Juarez newspaper headline from Wednesday that screams “Mexicles and Gente Nueva go to war” — about a shootout between two rival drug gangs in Guadalupe, a farming community east of Juarez — and reflects on that city’s latest murder count: 4.6 homicides per day in May, 4.9 in April.

 “Cartels are still fighting it out.
 Towns like Guadalupe and Villa Ahumada are again being decimated by organized crime and government violence,” he maintains.

-About 200 Mexican citizens have submitted asylum petitions in El Paso, and 158 of them a few years ago created an association called “Mexicans in Exile.”
+About 200 Mexican citizens fleeing the drug violence have submitted asylum petitions in El Paso, and 158 of them a few years ago created an association called “Mexicans in Exile.”
 Its members have used the group as a forum to demand accountability from the Mexican government.
 They want their relatives’ murders solved and the responsible parties brought to justice.
 That includes the cartel triggermen and the government officials that abetted them.

 Government collusion or official repression is an important aspect of asylum cases.
 Some of Spector’s clients say they have suffered both.

 ‘La Linea’ brought down his cheese empire

 Hector Porras was one of the most successful businessmen in Villa Ahumada.
 The town, 70 miles south of Juarez, is a must stop for bus passengers because of its famed asadero-style cheese, and Porras owned the largest cheese factory, as well as a construction company.

 Porras’ success included several incursions into local politics.
 He was a city councilman, public works advisor and local president of the National Action Party, or PAN.

 But at the height of Mexico’s drug wars La Linea, an offshoot of the old Juarez cartel, began to consolidate its power in this large rural region south of Juarez.